Christie’s Just Sold the Azure Blue, the Largest Fancy Blue Diamond Ever Offered

 Christie’s has long held a leadership position in presenting some of the world’s most important natural colored diamonds, and the Magnificent Jewels sale at Rockefeller Center on June 9th reinforces that standing.
 Claibourne Poindexter, Head of Jewelry Americas at Christie’s, put it directly: “With its striking color, exceptional size, and elegant shape, The Azure Blue is a rare masterpiece of nature.
 As the largest Fancy Blue diamond ever offered at auction, Christie’s is honored to present this superb stone to a new generation of collectors this June.”

-The Azure Blue diamond and its appearance alongside a Fancy Vivid Blue of genuine significance make June 9th one of the most important single sessions for natural blue diamonds in recent auction history.
+The Azure Blue diamond and its sale alongside a Fancy Vivid Blue of genuine significance made the June 9 auction one of the most important single sessions for natural blue diamonds in recent auction history.